UniAV: Unified Audio-Visual Perception for Multi-Task Video Event Localization: Experiments

-{\bf Single-task v.s. multi-task.} To demonstrate the effectiveness of our unified framework, in~\cref{tab:multitask}, we compare our multi-task (AT) model (row 6) with two baseline models, single-task (ST) and multi-task (base) in row 1-2.
-Single-task (ST) models were trained individually on the three tasks, {using standard transformer blocks with one FFN and a 1D-conv classifier similar to the regressor.} The multi-task (base) model has the same architecture as ST models except for using multi-task learning strategies in Sec.~\ref{sec: multi-task}.
-We use the same hyperparameters described in Sec.~\ref{sec: details} as the default setting unless specified otherwise.
-We observe that simply joint training cannot get decent results on the three tasks (row 2).
-The performance of the multi-task (base) model on SED and AVEL saw a slight improvement, due to beneficial knowledge learned from each other.
+{\bf Single-task v.s. multi-task.} To demonstrate the effectiveness of our unified framework, in Table~\ref{tab:multitask}, we compare our all-task (AT) model (row 6) with two baselines, \ie, single-task (ST) and naive multi-task (Base) in row 1-2.
+Single-task (ST) models were trained individually on the three tasks, using standard transformer blocks with one FFN and a 1D-conv classifier similar to the regressor.
+The naive multi-task (Base) model has the same architecture as ST models except for using multi-task training strategies in Section~\ref{sec: multi-task}.
+In other words, the Base model does not use proposed task-specific experts and the language-aware classifier compared with our AT model.
+We use the same hyperparameters described in Section~\ref{sec: details} as the default setting unless specified otherwise.
+We observe that naive multi-tasking cannot get decent results on the three tasks (row 2).
+The performance of the Base model on SED and AVEL saw a slight improvement, due to beneficial knowledge learned from each other.
 However, the results on TAL declined since there exists a significant gap between ActivityNet 1.3 and other datasets.
-In contrast, our multi-task (AT) model (row 6) that applies the task-specific experts and the unified language-aware classifier can achieve performance boosts on all three tasks compared with single-task models, \eg, $+0.8\%$, $+1.1\%$ and $+2.1\%$ at the average mAP on TAL, AVEL and SED, respectively, {and $+1.4\%$ at the average performance of all tasks.} {Besides, the total number of parameters reduces by a factor of $1.4 \times$ (\ie, 186M to 130M), going from 3 full models to only 1 required for all tasks.
-It implies both the effectiveness and efficiency of our multi-task framework.}
+In contrast, our all-task (AT) model (row 6) that applies the task-specific experts and the unified language-aware classifier can achieve performance boosts on all three tasks compared with ST models, \eg, $+0.8\%$, $+1.1\%$ and $+2.1\%$ at the average mAP on TAL, AVEL and SED, respectively, and $+1.4\%$ at the average performance of all tasks.
+Besides, the total number of parameters reduces by a factor of $1.4 \times$ (\ie, 186M to 130M), going from 3 full models to only 1 required for all tasks.
+It implies both the effectiveness and efficiency of our model.

+{\bf Cross-task transfer.} We perform transfer learning across tasks.
+We only fine-tune the last layer of the classification and regression heads of the single-task (ST) models during transfer.
+In Table~\ref{tab:transfer}, we can see that transfer learning yields very poor results, especially, when transferring the SED single-task model for TAL and AVEL tasks.
+Besides, cross-task transfer between TAL and AVEL also shows significant performance drops compared to their single-task models, \eg, $-19.8\%$ at the average mAP when transferring TAL to AVEL compared to the results of the AVEL ST model.
+It demonstrates the substantial task/data gap between tasks, thus the unification of the three tasks is a challenging and non-trivial problem.